cert-orangecyberdefense/datalake/docs/Lookup_threats.md

 > -td, --threat_details set if you also want to have access to the threat details in output file

 > -e  to change the environment {preprod, prod},  default is **prod**

+> --date filter to apply on lookup to set a minimum date [format: DD-MM-YYYY]

+> -s filter to apply on lookup to set a minimum score.